etendosoftware/docs/docs/developer-guide/etendo-classic/developer-tools/etendo-gradle-plugin.md

     This confirms the successful processing of the files.

-Finally, restart Tomcat to apply the changes and ensure the updated `.css` files are properly set.
+Finally, restart Tomcat to apply the changes and ensure the updated `.css` files are properly deployed.